You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Asset Allocation Picklist

-To use the asset allocation calculated fields on the Financial Account and Portfolio Objects, you will need certain Objects are set up within your CRM prior to mapping the Data Broker & data points.
-During set up, the asset classes from you Portfolio Accounting System will be mapped to one of the five the classes in the Data Broker:
+To use the asset allocation calculated fields on the Financial Account and Portfolio Objects, you will need certain Objects are set up within your CRM before mapping the Data Broker & data points.
+During setup, the asset classes from your Portfolio Accounting System will be mapped to one of the five classes in the Data Broker:

 1. Alternatives - Limited Partnerships, REITs, Real Estate, physical precious metals, cryptocurrency